-PoCv11 has made it’s impact in the Helium community, but as long as you use a low gain antenna, report your location and antenna gain accordingly – PoCv11 will have little to no effect on you.
-You can read more about how PoCv11 could effect you on our blog post, “What is Helium’s PoCv11?
-How does it Effect me?“
+PoCv11 has made its impact in the Helium community, but as long as you use a low gain antenna, report your location and antenna gain accordingly – PoCv11 will have little to no effect on you.
+You can read more about how PoCv11 could affect you on our blog post, “What is Helium’s PoCv11?
+How does it affect me?“

 As far as PoCv11 being released, the Helium development team is shooting for this week according to an announcement on Discord:

 All, We’ve made the decision to defer the PoCv11 release to Monday or Tuesday next week.
 We’re working through some potential performance related issues we’d like to look into before we do the reactivation.
 We’ll have a more specific timeline on Monday morning PT.

 1. We’re about to do another mandatory miner/Hotspot firmware release.
 This one will include some really important libp2p fixes that should hopefully (in conjunction with some seed changes) help address a lot of the

 not_founderrors folks are seeing and peerbook stale issues.
 This is a constant game of whack-a-mole but we really do want to get the network to be healthier here.
 Doing this alongside PoCv11 changes may create some confounding impact on the network and make it difficult for us to monitor any potential issues.

 2. It’s late in the week and a chain variable release tomorrow (with 1 of the core team members offline) seems like a bad idea before a weekend.

 Thanks again for the patience and expect an update shortly on the new miner/Hotspot firmware release.
 Blog and discord announcements coming.